-It’s said there’s little more American than apple pie.
+They said there’s little more that’s American than apple pie.
 Well, amid this golden age of drinks culture, one could argue that the same could be said of cider.
-From Washington to New York, there are countless orchards producing scores of varieties that filter into delicious batches of summer-approved canned cider.
-And while there’s an abundance of great homegrown cider, there are some outstanding canned takes coming in as well, from cider-crazed countries like Spain, France, and Canada.
+From Washington to New York, there are numerous orchards manufacturing scores of varieties that filter into delicious batches of summer-approved canned cider.
+And while there’s a myriad of great homegrown cider, there are some outstanding canned takes coming in as well, from cider-crazed countries like Canada, Spain, and France.

 Set in the heart of the Willamette Valley in Corvallis, Oregon 2 Towns is among the state’s top cider houses.
 This berry-infused cider is particularly Oregonian, made with resident Marionberries (invented down the street at Oregon State University).
 It’s a dazzling lavender hue and offers brambly notes along with a nice punch of fresh apple.

 Looking for a pear cider?
 A Spanish cider made in the tradition of Asturias in the northwest of the country, this cider is one of the most balanced and refreshing out there.
 Made of pear, it’s dry, with crisp fruit notes, lovely effervescence, and a kiss of funk.
 Oh, and the Pretty Dry Perry can is a model citizen from a design standpoint.

 This cider from New York is Basque-inspired, showing glowing brightness and electric green apple notes.
 Wild fermented and aged on the lees, it shows a touch of earthiness and boasts nice structure.
 It’s available in can and bottle form.

 Based in Sebastapol, Golden State Cider is doing good work in the canned sector.
 The brut is made with Champagne yeast and unfiltered, offering lovely texture and focused flavors.
 It’s the Muscadet of cider, perfect with oysters.
 For something a little different, check out the label’s tasty Local Harvest Series.